 10 minPrep Time

 - 1 tsp cinnamon

 - Peel, core and slice apples.

 - Add apples and water to Instant Pot.

 - Seal lid, hit the manual button and adjust time to 5 minutes for large apple chunks.
 You may want to cook for less time if you have smaller pieces of apples.

-- When cooking time ends, do a quick pressure release and let apples cool.
+- When cooking time ends, allow the pressure to release naturally.
+Remove the lid and let apples cool.